 - UX-Pin team “Interaction Design Best Practices” “Interaction Design & Complex Animations”

 Certainly, this list is to be continued again and again as soon as we discover new great books and take a chance of sharing them with you.
-Some of the publications mentioned above are already referred as classic in the field of UX/UI/HCI.
-Nevertheless, although design in general has changed in different ways through the last years, this books still could not be regarded as out-of-date as they are still actual and create a solid foundation for designers self-development.
+Some of the publications mentioned above are already referred to as a classic in the field of UX/UI/HCI.
+Nevertheless, although design, in general, has changed in different ways through the last years, these books still could not be regarded as out-of-date as they are still actual and create a solid foundation for designers’ self-development.

 Hopefully, for those designers who have their hands full with tasks as we usually do this list will save some time and effort on browsing and surfing the net in search of recommendations.
 In our later posts we will provide the detailed reviews on the books we find helpful and useful.
 Also, we welcome you to read our previous posts with famous quotes on usability and design.